|Degree Level||Associate's degree; bachelor's degree and certificate programs available|

-Ultrasound technicians perform duties that produce results similar to other diagnostic imaging fields, including X-rays and MRI (Magnetic Resonance Imaging) machines.
-The difference is sonography uses reflected sound waves to create an image of the inside of a patient's body.
+Ultrasound technicians perform duties that produce results similar to other diagnostic imaging fields, including X-ray technology and MRI (Magnetic Resonance Imaging).
+The difference is that sonography uses reflected sound waves to create an image of the inside of a patient's body.
 Ultrasound is commonly used during pregnancy to view a fetus.

 Ultrasound technicians are trained to operate ultrasound equipment and to look for abnormal problem areas in an image.
 They must ensure that the image is clear enough for the doctor and other medical staff to make an accurate diagnosis.
 Also, the ultrasound technician may be required to obtain measurements, perform calculations and evaluate the results.

 - Cardiovascular Technologies

 - Medical Radiologic Therapist

 - Respiratory Care Therapy